sambatv/imagecheck/docs/README.md

 It contains:

 * the version of the `imagecheck` application used to generate the settings file
-* the timestamp of the settings file generation
 * the disabled status of all scanning
 * the scan settings for all scanners used by `imagecheck` in order of scanning